olgagab/twitter_data_wrangling/README.md

 # WeRateDogs Data Wrangling and Analysis
+In this project, we'll be analyzing tweet data, associated with rating dogs based on their photos and videos.
+The goal is to wrangle data to create interesting and trustworthy analysis and visualizations.

 ## Dataset
 The dataset is the tweet archieve of a popular Twitter account WeRateDogs, which rates dogs with humorous comments and has millions of followers.
 The archive contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017.